3 years full-time (plus optional placement year)

 In Year 2 you'll develop your understanding further, and explore some new areas of study.
 Modules build on the concepts introduced in Year 1.
 You'll explore challenging questions and apply your learning to practical business problems.

 You will take core modules which may include:

 You can also choose to add a placement in industry before your final year.

 In your final year you can choose to develop new skills, take a closer look at topics you're familiar with, or investigate an interesting subject in detail.
-You can pick six optional modules, or four plus a dissertation based on an original research project.
+You can choose to take only option modules, or a dissertation based on an original research project with fewer option modules.

 A dissertation draws on the knowledge and skills you have developed throughout your degree.
 You'll collect and analyse empirical data to illuminate or solve a complex issue or problem in the field of business and management.
 You'll write a longer and more complex document, sustaining a well-reasoned argument and drawing sound conclusions.